-The Network Architecture program prepares individuals for operation of networking hardware and software as well as a basic knowledge of designing networks.
-Course work is designed to prepare students for certification as a CCNA (CISCO Certified Networking Associate) MSCE (Microsoft Certified System Engineer) and to develop essential business and computer skills.
+The Network Architecture program prepares individuals:

+- For operation of networking hardware and software; - In the basic knowledge of designing networks; - For certification as a CCNA (Cisco Certified Networking Associate): - · For certification as a MSCE (Microsoft Certified System - To develop essential business and computer skills.

 Course No. Title Cre dits

-CIT 111 Intro to Comp for Tech Majors 3†
+CIT 111 Intro to Comp for Tech Majors 3 †

-CIT 125 Fund of Voice and Data Cabling 3†
+CIT 125 Fund of Voice and Data Cabling 3 †

 CIT 166 Computer Operating Systems 4 †

 Subtotal 10

 Course No. Title Credits

 CIT 126 Networking Basics 3+

 CIT 176 Router and Routing Basics 3+

-CIT 210 Network Operating Systems I 2+
+CIT 210 Network Operating Systems I 2†

-CIT 211 Network Operating Systems II 2+
+CIT 211 Network Operating Systems II 2†

-CIT 212 Network Operating Systems III 2+
+CIT 212 Network Operating Systems III 2†

-CIT 213 Network Operating Systems IV 2+
+CIT 213 Network Operating Systems IV 2†

-CIT 226 Switching Basics & Inter Routin ng 3†
+CIT 226 Switching Basics & Inter Routir ng 3†

-CIT 270 PC Troubleshooting & Maint I 3+

-CIT 271 PC Troubleshooting & Maint II 3+
+CIT 272 PC Troubleshooting & Maint 4†

-CIT 276 Intro toWAN Technologies 3+
+CIT 276 Intro toWAN Technologies 3 +

-Subtotal 26
+Subtotal 24

-CREATIVE ARTS ENTERPRISE CERTIFICATE
+CREATIVE ARTS ENTERPRISE

-Creative Arts Entrepreneurship, built upon the TRACE pilot project, is a Montana State University - Great Falls certificate program designed to help artisans develop a broader knowledge of business, while enhancing their skills in their craft.
+Creative Arts Enterprise, built upon the TRACE pilot project, is a Montana State University - Great Falls certificate program designed to help artisans develop a broader knowledge of business, while enhancing their skills in their craft.
 This innovative workforce development program is designed to launch Montana's promising artisans in sustainable arts careers without having to leave the state.
-It targets students wanting a flexible, short-term educational experience that nurtures the discipline of their art while providing them with the entrpreneurial skills and knowledge necessary to succeed in creative enterprise.
+It targets students wanting a flexible, short-term educational experience that nurtures the discipline of their art while providing them with the entrepreneurial skills and knowledge necessary to succeed in creative enterprise.

-In keeping with Montana's pioneer "can do" heritage, Creative Arts Entrepreneurship is based on the idea that sustainable economic solutions for the state will develop through nurturing and developing its creative and entrepreneurial spirit.
+In keeping with Montana's pioneer "can do" heritage, Creative Arts Enterprise is based on the idea that sustainable economic solutions for the state will develop through nurturing and developing its creative and entrepreneurial spirit.
 The program provides opportunities both to the first-time college student and the adult returning to the classroom to develop additional skills or a new career.
 In short, the program opens the doors for students to become part of the "rise of the creative class."
-Specifically, the program helps students to: 1) establish themselves in a sustainable career doing what they love; 2) develop their skills through practice and peer input; 3) learn to price, package, and promote their work; 4) develop a business plan for success; 5) learn the language and logistics of selling; 6) connect with mentors and experts in the creative sector; 7) increase their knowledge of the Internet's role in creative enterprise; and 8) expand their markets.
+Participation in the program helps students to establish themselves in a sustainable career doing what they love and developing their skills through practice and peer input.
+Students who successfully complete the program will be prepared to:

+- Package, price and promote their artistic work; - Develop a successful business plan; - Connect with mentors and experts in the creative sector; - Use online resources and other mediums to promote their work; - Expand their market.